-- 1% - all units or other beneficial interests in a collective (a) investment scheme failing within 10(1)(c) of Appendix 4 issued by that issuer; and with - (b) all investments of the kinds mentioned in this paragraph issued by a connected company of that issuer. - B30.
-The aggregate of assets of any of the descriptions in B19 and 10% B29. - B31.
-All shares and hybrid securities issued by any one issuer taken 2.5% together with all such securities issued by a connected company of that issuer.
-10 - B31A.
-In the case of a friendly society effecting or carrying out withprofits policies and holding shares as long-term insurance business assets, for shares that are ordinary listed shares in the issuer, the permitted asset exposure limit in B31 may exceed 2.5% of the long-term insurance business amount to a maximum of 5% of the long-term insurance business amount or the formula result, whichever is lower, where - - (a) the 'formula result' means 0.8 multiplied by M/T multiplied by P, expressed as a percentage of the longterm insurance business amount, where - - (i) M =the aggregate market capitalisation of the ordinary listed shares in the issuer, - (ii) T =the aggregate market capitalisation of all securities in the Financial Times Stock Exchange All Share Index, and - (iii) P =the value of the assets supporting the friendly society's long-term insurance business fund, determined in accordance with the asset valuation rules; and - 'value of the assets' means the value of the assets (b) - (i) less the amount of the friendly society 's mathematical reserves for linked long-term contracts and non-profit policies net of reinsurance, and - (ii) if the friendly society does not effect or carry out general insurance contracts, plus the friendly society's net assets outside the friendly society's long-term insurance business fund.
+- B26 All debts, other than short-term deposits with an approved credit institution or debts arising under the terms of debt securities, due or to become due from any one approved counterparty, taken together with all such debts due or to become due from any connected company of that approved counterparty. - B27 All debts due or to become due from an approved credit institution (or a connected company of that institution) taken together unless - (a) the friendly society has notified the PRA that it places deposits with that institution; and - (b) the total amount of debts due or to become due does not exceed £2 million. - B28 The aggregate of debts of the descriptions in B21, B22 and 5% B23. - B29 All investments of a kind which may be valued in accordance 1% with 9 of Appendix 4 (other than secured debt securities, debt securities issued by a regulated institution or investments which are listed and readily realisable) issued by any one issuer taken together with- - (a) all units or other beneficial interests in a collective investment scheme failing within 10(1)(c) of Appendix 4 issued by that issuer; and - (b) all investments of the kinds mentioned in this paragraph issued by a connected company of that issuer. - B30 The aggregate of assets of any of the descriptions in B19 10% and B29. - B31 All shares and hybrid securities issued by any one issuer 2.5% taken together with all such securities issued by a connected company of that issuer.8 - B31A In the case of a friendly society effecting or carrying out with-profits policies and holding shares as long-term insurance business assets, for shares that are ordinary listed shares in the issuer, the permitted asset exposure limit in B31 may exceed 2.5% of the long-term insurance business amount to a maximum of 5% of the long-term insurance business amount or the formula result, whichever is lower, where -

+- (a) the 'formula result' means 0.8 multiplied by M/T multiplied by P, expressed as a percentage of the long-term insurance business amount, where - (i) M = the aggregate market capitalisation of the ordinary listed shares in the issuer, - (ii) T = the aggregate market capitalisation of all securities in the Financial Times Stock Exchange All Share Index, and - (iii) P = the value of the assets supporting the friendly society's long-term insurance business fund, determined in accordance with the asset valuation rules; and - (b) 'value of the assets' means the value of the assets - - (i) less the amount of the friendly society's mathematical reserves for linked long-term contracts and non-profit policies net of reinsurance, and - (ii) if the friendly society does not effect or carry out general insurance contracts, plus the friendly society's net assets outside the friendly society's long-term insurance business fund. - B32 All securities issued by any one issuer which is not an approved counterparty taken together with (where that issuer is a company) all securities issued by a connected company, other than an approved counterparty, of that issuer. - B33 All securities issued by any one counterparty.
+10% - B34 All holdings in any one authorised unit trust scheme or recognised scheme.
+5% - B35 All cash.
+3% - B36 All computer equipment.
+5% - B37 All office machinery (other than computer equipment) taken together with all furniture, motor vehicles and other equipment.

-$^{^{10}}$ The amendment to paragraph B31 comes into force on 31 December 2002
+8The amendment to paragraph B31 comes into force on 31 December 2002.